lukekenworthy/ilpcoin/README.md

 A toy implementation of a crypto currency that solves integer linear programs for its proof-of-work.

-I worked on this project with [Jordan Barkin](https://github.com/jordanbarkin) and [Lavanya Singh](https://github.com/lsingh123).
+Luke: I worked on this project with [Jordan Barkin](https://github.com/jordanbarkin) and [Lavanya Singh](https://github.com/lsingh123).
 My primary contributions were building the miner, and developing the theoretical work described in section 3 of the final report.

 See [finalreport.pdf](https://github.com/lukekenworthy/ilpcoin/blob/main/finalreport.pdf) for the full description.
 Sections 1 and 2 give a brief overview, and section 3 discusses a theoretical model for using such a proof-of-work scheme on a block chain.
 The rest of the report goes into more depth about each component and draws some final conclusion at the end.